What is a Botnet: Usage and Prevention

 What Is A Botnet?

-Robot Networks, or rather Botnets, are exclusively designed for financial profit purposes, whereas many botnet attacks are mainly politically stimulated.
-It is a trend for attackers to rent botnets or rake-off attacks rather than develop their own.
-This is because botnets require much specialization and time to complete the high volume workload for their production and maintenance.
+Robot Networks, or Botnets, are exclusively designed for financial profit purposes, whereas many botnet attacks are mainly politically stimulated.
+Attackers tend to rent botnets or rake-off attacks rather than develop their own.
+This is because botnets require much specialization and time to complete the high-volume workload for their production and maintenance.

-A botnet is an extensive network of Internet-connected devices that may include computers, routers, mobile phones, or even CCTV cameras operated by a single botmaster.
-The botmaster performs various tasks, often including malicious attacks if the botmaster becomes a cybercriminal.
-The botmaster performs illegal tasks himself or rents his botnet to others and often charges them by the hour.
+A botnet is an extensive network of Internet-connected devices, including computers, routers, mobile phones, or even CCTV cameras, operated by a single botmaster.
+The botmaster performs various tasks, often including malicious attacks if he becomes a cybercriminal.
+He performs illegal tasks himself or rents his botnet to others and often charges them by the hour.

 Botnets are typically used for spamming, serving illegal material, click fraud, search engine optimization (SEO), and often for Bitcoin mining.

-Mostly the victims of botnet attacks are unaware of their system breaching.
-This is because the targets of botnet attacks are mostly those devices that are no longer in use and have not been maintained either.
+The victims of botnet attacks are mostly unaware of their system breaching.
+This is because the targets of botnet attacks are mostly devices that are no longer in use and have not been maintained either.
 Such machines are termed “zombie computers” that remain unused but stay powered on and connected to the Internet.

-Although the term botnet is associated strongly with illegal business, legal botnets also exist in the form of distributed computing.
+Although botnets are strongly associated with illegal business, legal botnets also exist in distributed computing.
 For example, Folding@Home stimulates protein folding, hoping to find cures for diseases like Alzheimer’s and different forms of cancer.

 However, we will focus here primarily on the illegal uses of botnets as they are becoming quite notable.

-Earlier, botnets were run as centralized networks having a single controller and thus were more prone to breaching.
-The invaded controller once shut down, could stop the entire network functioning.
+Earlier, botnets were run as centralized networks with a single controller and thus were more prone to breaching.
+Once shut down, the invaded controller could stop the entire network from functioning.
 As a result, the botnet was tried to be controlled by multiple controllers, but the attempt failed.

 An effective botnet only has a few hundred servers because enormous botnets are easily cited.

-A botnet can be created for a variety of purposes.
+A botnet can be created for various purposes.
 The following is a list of a few popular purposes a botnet is used to accomplish.

 In a Distributed Denial-of-Service (DDoS) attack, the botmaster assigns the computers to flood a targeted website with requests to make it unavailable to other users or to crash their servers completely.